 Conrad Voss Bark died in 2000.
 Anne continued to run the Arundell Arms until 2008, when she handed over to her son, Adam Fox-Edwards.
 Advised by her son to “slow down” when she was 75, she traded her Porsche 928 for a three-litre Jaguar.

 She is survived by the son and daughter of her first marriage and by four stepchildren.

 Anne Voss Bark, born October 7 1928, died November 18 2012

 Bed, breakfast and our fabulous five - course tasting menu from £129

 Subject to availability.
 Rates shown are per room per night and based on two adults sharing a Classic double or twin room.
 This offer is available between the 27th - 30th Dec 2014.
 Not to be used in conjunction with any other offer.

-DEVON FISHING BREAK
+GOURMET DEVON AUTUMN BREAK

 SUNDAY NIGHT SAVER